Auburn Bulletin 2024-2025

 • NARAYANAN, N. HARI, John H. and Gail Watson Professor and Chair

-• NGUYEN, ANH, Assistant Professor
+• NGUYEN, ANH, Associate Professor

-• NGUYEN, TUNG, Assistant Professor
+• NGUYEN, TIN, Associate Professor

 • QIN, XIAO, Alumni Professor

-• SARDINAS, RODRIGO, Lecturer
+• SARDINAS, RODRIGO, Senior Lecturer

 • SEALS, CHERYL, Charles W. Barkley Professor

-• SHAFFER, CHARLES, Lecturer
+• SHAFFER, CHARLES, Senior Lecturer

 • SHU, TAO, Associate Professor